Johnnywang1899/School_District_Analysis/README.md

 ## Results
 ### How is the district summary affected?
 As the images are shown below, the "Average Math Score", "% Passing Math", "% Passing Reading" and "% Overall Passing" sections have been affected.
 "Average Math Score" and "% Passing Math" decrease by 0.1% and 0.2% respectively. "% Passing Reading" and "% Overall Passing" drops by around 0.1% and 0.3% respectively.

 ![original_district_summary.png](image/original_district_summary.PNG)
 ![district_summary.png](image/district_summary.PNG)

 ### How is the school summary affected?
-As indicated in the images below, the "% Passing Math", "% Passing Reading" and "% Overall Passing" all have a significant drop (around 30%) compared to the data before making the ninth-year grades to NaN.
+As indicated in the images below, for Thomas High School row, the "% Passing Math", "% Passing Reading" and "% Overall Passing" all have a significant drop (around 30%) compared to the data before making the ninth-year grades to NaN.
+Other items including "Average Math Score" and "Average Reading Score" observe a slight change at around 0.05.
+The data for other schools don't get affected.
 ![original_school_summary.png](image/original_school_summary.PNG)
 ![school_summary_png](image/school_summary.PNG)